 Currency Exchange rates are divided into two categories

 Fixed – Fixed exchange rates change rarely.

-The foreign exchange market determines the majority of currency exchange prices.
+Flexible: The foreign currency exchange market determines the majority of exchange prices.
 As a result, exchange rates vary from moment to moment.
 These are Called Flexible.

 Prices are always changing for the currencies that Americans most often use.
-Some currencies l Mexican pesos, Canadian dollars, euros, etc are among them.
-The government and central bank do not intervene with currency rate maintenance.
+Some currencies like Mexican pesos, Canadian dollars, euros, etc. are among them.
+The government and central bank do not intervene with currency exchange rate maintenance.
 Government policies may have a long-term effect on currency rates, although, in most situations, they can only affect rather than regulate them.

 Fixed: Other currencies, such as the Saudi Arabian riyal, shift rarely.
 That’s because fixed currency exchange rates are used in certain nations, and they do only later when the government says so.
 These rates are usually connected to the US dollar.
 Their central banks have sufficient foreign currency reserves to manage the value of their currencies.

 The value of each unit of currency decreases when economic growth falls more quickly than the coin’s value.
 Inflation, the most common monetary phenomenon, is caused by the opposite process: money accumulation grows faster than productivity.

 Exchange rates can be challenging to understand, but we can assist.
 Here are four guidelines to remember when exchanging rates:

 - Pay attention to the news.
 Exchange rates are greatly influenced by economic news.

 - Consider your country’s currency.
 If you need to exchange it for another currency, you might be able to get a better rate.